Kemptville author's book being sent to the moon | CBC News

 Luckily a friend and author in Newfoundland, Carolyn R. Parsons, said she had managed to get some of her work included in the project and had enough space on her microdisk to include him as well.

 The NASA launch is scheduled for Feb.
-25 at Cape Canaveral, in Florida, which will see his book Skin House brought to the stars.
+25 at Cape Canaveral in Florida, which will see his book Skin House brought to the stars along with other works of independent fiction.

 "These launches sometimes get delayed due to technical reasons or due to weather," he said.